diandsonc/bing-wallpaper-for-mac/README.md

 * Copy the *plist* file to, **$HOME/Library/LaunchAgents** and loaded with the command `launchctl load $HOME/Library/LaunchAgents/com.bing.wallpaper.plist`.
 * To remove use the command `launchctl unload $HOME/Library/LaunchAgents/com.bing.wallpaper.plist`.
+* If you get the message `Path had bad ownership/permissions` use `chmod 755 $HOME/Library/LaunchAgents/com.bing.wallpaper.plist`

 ## How to use?